 - At either end of the tunnel, there is a similar looking etching.
 What do these etchings say, and which one is in better condition?

 *** Please send your answers to me using message center or via email, and post your photo with your log.
 Do not post your answers with your log.
-Any found logs that have not completed the required tasks will be removed. ***
+Any found logs that have not completed the required tasks (especially the photo) will be removed. ***

 Virtual Reward - 2017/2018